Healthy Home + Healthy Planet

 Consider the planet’s health

-2. Look for longevity and biodegradability
+2. Look for longevity

-That on-trend shape may look sooo cute to you now, but maybe not in five years—consider how enduring (and useful) the design you’re considering really is.
+That on-trend shape may look cute to you now, but maybe not in five years—consider how enduring (and useful) the design you’re considering really is.
 Opt for furniture with high-quality and durable materials designed to stay in place for the long haul, and understand whether those materials come from renewable sources.

 3. Check where sourcing and production happens

-Scenes from Medley's workshop in Los Angeles, California
+Scenes from Medley's workshop in California

 Understanding these locations can help you imagine what kind of carbon footprint you’re working with.
 Think: from the frame to the filling to the finished piece, how far did the materials have to travel to come together then get to you?